Almost half-quantized planar Hall effects in $X$-wave magnets with $X=p,d,f,g,i$: Tight-binding Model

+We show the Berry curvature $\Omega _{-}$ of the bottom band in Fig.\ref {FigPBerry}(b), where it is found to be sharply localized in the vicinity of the shifted Dirac point.

-We calculate numerically the Hall conductivity by integrating the Berry curvature (\ref{p-Berry}).
-The result is shown as a function of the chemical potential $\mu $\ in Fig.\ref{FigPphi}(a), where we have set $\Phi =\pi /2$.
-There is a plateau where the Hall conductivity is almost half quantized, when the chemical potential is within the Dirac gap, as is found in the energy spectrum given in Fig.\ref{FigPphi}(b).
+We calculate numerically the Hall conductivity (\ref{Hall}) by integrating the Berry curvatures $\Omega _{\pm }$ below the chemical potential.
+The result is shown as a function of the chemical potential $\mu $\ in Fig. \ref{FigPphi}(a), where we have set $\Phi =\pi /2$.
+There is a plateau where the Hall conductivity is almost half quantized, when the chemical potential is within the Dirac gap, as is found in the energy spectrum given in Fig.\ref {FigPphi}(b).

 We show the Hall conductivity as a function of the angle $\Phi $ in Fig.\ref {FigPphi}(c), where we have set the chemical potential to the Dirac energy, $ \mu =E_{\text{Dirac}}$, given by